Charlie Coyle Game Preview: Bruins vs. Wild

 Coyle Season Stats Insights

-- In 29 games this season, Coyle has averaged 17:58 on the ice, while putting up a plus-minus of +4.
+- In 31 games this season, Coyle has averaged 17:55 on the ice, while putting up a plus-minus rating of +2.

-- Coyle has scored a goal in a game seven times this year over 29 games played, with multiple goals in two of those contests.
+- In seven of 31 games this season Coyle has scored a goal, including two games with multiple goals.

-- Coyle has a point in 15 games this year (out of 29), including multiple points three times.
+- In 15 of 31 games this year, Coyle has recorded a point, and three of those games included multiple points.

-- Coyle has an assist in nine of 29 games this year, with multiple assists in one of them.
+- Coyle has posted an assist in a game nine times this year in 31 games played, including multiple assists once.

-- Coyle has an implied probability of 53.5% to eclipse his point total based on the odds.
+- The implied probability that Coyle hits the over on his points prop total is 50%, based on the odds.

-- There is an implied probability of 37% of Coyle going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Coyle has an implied probability of 34.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.